pr0xyyyy/pr0xyyyy/README.md

 I'm **pr0xy_**, a **Full Stack Developer** and a part-time car enthusiast.
 Yes, that type of guy, who loves cars and everything about them; can talk at length about cars without getting tired of it.

-I'm a Computer Science Engineer.
-I did my Bachelor's in Computer Science & Engineering from SRM Institute of Science and Technology, Chennai.
+I'm a **Software Engineer**.
+I did my Bachelor's in Software Engineer at University of Los Santos (ULSA).
 I love to learn about how things work and try new tools and technologies.
-I love to share time with developer communities and events.

 <h2> / little more of me /</h2>